 - Press the right foot gently against your left leg.

-- Bring both your palms in front of heart or raise your arms above your head with palms facing in the praying position.
+- Bring both your palms in front of your heart or raise your arms above your head with palms facing in the praying position.

 - Hold yourself in this position for a minute.
 Release the pose and then repeat on the opposite side.